ReDI-School/js-berlin-2023-fall/lesson16.md

 ### Task

-Render a map using the Leaflet plugin.
+Render a map using the Leaflet library.
 Can you add a pin showing your current position?

 ---